menix-os/menix/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/menix-os/menix?style=flat)

 # Menix

-Menix is a lightweight modular kernel targeting modern 64-bit devices.
+Menix is a lightweight and modular Unix-like kernel targeting modern 64-bit devices.

-It provides a familiar POSIX/Linux-like user interface with an easy to follow code structure and an emphasis on stable operation.

 > [!IMPORTANT]
 > Please note that this project is a work in progress.